la-ots/pelican/docs/foundation/status-colors.md

 **Warning**

-The Warning color Indicates unintended, but not dangerous, effects of actions.
+The Warning color indicates unintended, but not dangerous, effects of actions.

 - Often used to display destructive actions from a list if it’s relatively easy to reinsert items in the list.
 - Can be used to signal data actions authorized users can affect which could affect non-authorized users.